annmai/Lempel_Ziv/README.md

 # Lempel_Ziv

+Implementation of the Lempel_Ziv Sliding Window Compression and Decompression procedures written in C++.

-In order to run the programs, please read the documentation [here](https://github.com/annmai/Lempel_Ziv/blob/master/Documentation%2BAnalysis.pdf)
+For more information, please read the documentation [here](https://github.com/annmai/Lempel_Ziv/blob/master/Documentation%2BAnalysis.pdf).